btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 ## Add network fee to invoice (vary with mining fees)?

-Network fee (cost) is a feature in BTCPay which protects merchants from customers who pay the invoice partially.
+Network fee (cost) is a feature in BTCPay Server which protects merchants from customers who pay the invoice partially.
 When an invoice is paid from many outputs, the fee for a merchant who needs to move those funds later will be higher.

 For example, the customer created an invoice for 20$ and paid it partially, paying 1$ 20 times until the invoice is paid fully.
 Merchant now has a larger transaction which increases the mining cost in case the merchant decides to move those funds later.
-By default, BTCPay applies an **additional network cost** to the total invoice amount to cover that expense for the merchant.
+By default, BTCPay Server applies an **additional network cost** to the total invoice amount to cover that expense for the merchant.

-BTCPay offers several options to customize this protection feature.
+BTCPay Server offers several options to customize this protection feature.
 You can apply a network fee :

 * Only if the customer makes more than one payment for the invoice (In the above example, if the customer created an invoice for 20$ and paid 1$, total invoice due is now 19$ + the network fee.
 The network fee is applied **after the first payment**)
 * On every payment (including the first payment, in our example, the total will be 20$ + network fee right away, even on the first payment)
 * Never add network fee (disables the network fee entirely)

-The network fee in BTCPay is **not the mining fee**.
+The network fee in BTCPay Server is **not the mining fee**.
 The customers still need to pay for the miner's fee.

 The network cost is an optional feature.
 It's enabled by default, but it's entirely up to a merchant to enable or disable it.
 The customer sees the "network cost" at the checkout when they expand the invoice information.